sara-nl/griddocs/source/Pages/Basics/certificates/digicert.rst

 Please enter your own full name as 'Common Name' and the institutional email address.
 The rest of the fields can be left empty.

-* The above step will create two files - grid.key and grid.csr.
-You need to copy the contents of the grid.csr file in the CSR field in the Digicert portal in your browser.
-You can display the contents of the grid.csr file with the following command:
+* The above step will create the grid.csr file.
+You need to copy the contents of this file in the CSR field in the Digicert portal in your browser.
+You can display its contents with the following command:

   .. code-block:: console